heavyimage/OverrideQtSplashscreen/README.md

-I created this because I was annoyed that it was impossible to change Nuke's opening splash screen the same way you can in other DCC apps like Maya and Houdini.
+I created this because I was annoyed that it was impossible to change Nuke's opening splash screen the same way you can in other DCC apps like Maya and Houdini!

-# Instructions:
+## Instructions:
 * Download code and cd into repo
 * run make
-* setenv OVERRIDE_QT_SPLASH /path/to/silly/image.png
+* setenv OVERRIDE_QT_SPLASH $NEW_SPLASH
 * env LD_PRELOAD=$PWD/libsplish_splash.so.so.1.0.0 $APP

+where:
+* $NEW_SPLASH is a silly other image
-(where $APP is a qt application that draws a splash screen using this method)
+* $APP is a qt application that draws a splash screen using this method

-# Caveats:
+## Caveats:
 * Might only work for nuke 10.0v5
 * Will only work on linux / places where LD_PRELOAD is supported
 * Might not work at all

+## LD_PRELOAD
+The heart of this trick involves using LD_PRELOAD.
+For an explanation of this powerful feature of the dynamic linker, check out [this writeup](https://rafalcieslak.wordpress.com/2013/04/02/dynamic-linker-tricks-using-ld_preload-to-cheat-inject-features-and-investigate-programs/)

-# Process:
+## Process:
 * nm -D /path/to/libnuke.so (+ studio?) -- grep for splash
 * use c++filt -n to unmask function names
 * explore header: